gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 fetch_urls
 ----------

-Fetch_urls is a command in SFM, which allows you to store the urls in every tweet explicitly.You can view the expanded urls at admin page, under the twitteruseritemurl.
+Links in tweets are often link-shortened.  *fetch_urls* iterates through all tweets (TwitterItems), extracts each URL found in a tweet and creates a TwitterUserItemUrl for it, and expands the URL if possible.
+The final URL is stored as part of the TwitterUserItemUrl object.

-Fetch_urls also provides you with options to mention as the criteria to fetch these urls.
-The options available are:
+*fetch_urls* can be run with the following options:

-* startdate -- The earliest date from where you want to fetch the urls
+* --start-date -- The earliest date of tweets to fetch URLs for

-* enddate -- The latest date, untill which you want to fetch the urls
+* --end-date -- The latest date of tweets to fetch URLs for

-* twitteruser -- The specific twitter username you want to fetch the url for
+* --twitter-user -- The specific twitter username to fetch URLs for

-* limit -- the limit in integers as to how many urls you will like to fetch
+* --limit -- maximum number of URLs to fetch

-* refetch -- refetch the fetched urls.
+* --refetch -- include tweets for which URLs were already fetched; refetch URLs for these tweets.

 To run: